message/iata/IN.md

 12. Airline crew who are arriving from or have transited through the United Kingdom:
 - must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
 The test must have been taken at most 72 hours before departure from the first embarkation point; and
 - are subject to a Coronavirus (COVID-19) RT-PCR test upon arrival.
+13. Persons of Indian Origin (PIO) cards which have expired are considered valid until 31 December 2021.